rahadinabudiman/fiberStore/README.md

 1. Open your web browser or Postman and navigate to http://localhost:{PORT} to access the fiberStore application.
 2. Browse through the available products, add them to your cart, view your cart's contents, manage your cart, and proceed to checkout.
 3. Use the authentication features to register and log in as a customer.

+## API Documentation

+After running project in local machine, you can access `/api/v1/swagger/index.html` or you can access to deployed link : [Deployed Link By AWS](http://54.179.176.114:1309/api/v1/swagger/index.html)

+## Usage with Postman

+You can also test using Postman provided in the `.postman_collection` and `.postman_environment` files to facilitate testing.

 ## Demo